Bluehouse-Technology/otter/README.md

 #### tag/log information

 A note on the tag key/value and log types: the Zipkin interface requires string types.
-The Zipkin connector module (otter_conn_zipkin.erl) attempts to convert: integer, atom, and iolist types to binary.
+The Zipkin connector module (otter_conn_zipkin) attempts to convert: integer, atom, and iolist types to binary.
 Unknown data types (e.g. record, tuples, or maps) are converted using the "~p" io:fwrite formating control character.
 The resulting string might be hard to read for non-Erlang